 Floresville is a somewhat small city located in the state of Texas.
 With a population of 7,321 people and five constituent neighborhoods, Floresville is the 297th largest community in Texas.

 Unlike some cities, Floresville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Floresville are a mix of both white- and blue-collar jobs.
 Overall, Floresville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Floresville who work in office and administrative support (10.47%), sales jobs (9.72%), and teaching (6.41%).
+There are especially a lot of people living in Floresville who work in office and administrative support (10.03%), sales jobs (8.95%), and law enforcement and fire fighting (7.63%).

+Floresville is an extremely ethnically-diverse city.
 The people who call Floresville home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Floresville, accounting for 59.00% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Floresville residents report their race to be White, followed by Black or African-American.
-Floresville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 60.21% of the city’s residents.
-Important ancestries of people in Floresville include Polish, English, Irish, and French .
+Important ancestries of people in Floresville include Polish, English, Irish, and Czech.

 The most common language spoken in Floresville is English.
 Other important languages spoken here include Spanish and Polish.